Q8 - getting around safely

 If you have another physical condition that affects your ability to get around safely, you should include it - for example:

-- migraines - if they affect your vision
+- migraines - if they affect your vision or give you dizziness or vertigo

 - hearing loss - if it makes it more difficult for you to get around safely